Adriankhl/relativitization/doc/plan.md

 # Far future TODO List
 * Science era, e.g., Biology era favour nation with more biologist
 * When starting, detect if any local server exists or not by client http function, don't start the server if it already exists

+# Currently unused data
+* Size of factory and institute
+* Child and elder population
+* Quality 2 and 3 of resources